jinlaboratory/jinlaboratory.github.io/_pages/members.md

 # Joining

-We are actively recruiting highly motivated graduate students and postdoctoral fellows interested in problems at the intersection of transmembrane signaling, protein biophysics, and human disease.
+The Jin Lab is recruiting students interested in problems at the intersection of synthetic biology, computational biology, and microbiome research.
+Please contact Xiaofan directly by email.

-Interested graduate students should apply to one of the UCSF graduate programs.

-Postdoctoral fellows should contact Aashish directly with a CV, research proposal, and three references.